Empirical Prompt Engineering for Construct Identification with Large Language Models: Results

+Following combinatorial empirical prompting, few-shot examples are the greatest driver of model improvement.
+In all six construct–model combinations, the addition of few-shot examples to the bottom baseline prompt increases the F1 score, and in three of these combinations, this difference is statistically significant.
+At a maximum, few-shot prompts generated an increase in F1 of 0.26 in the development dataset (from 0.55 to 0.81 for negative core beliefs on \courier{gpt-5.4}).
+The addition of few-shot examples to the top baseline prompt also increased the F1 score in all construct–model combinations, albeit to a smaller extent, with a maximum increase of 0.06 (from 0.87 to 0.93 for gratitude on \courier{gpt-5.4}).
+This is the only combination where the difference between the top baseline zero-shot prompt and the top baseline few-shot prompt is statistically significant.

-The specific combination of examples also plays a critical role in determining performance.
-As shown in Appendix A, which presents histograms of F1 scores by few-shot combination within the training dataset, some configurations lead to substantially diminished performance.
-This variability is especially pronounced for the bottom baseline prompts and for high-inference constructs.
+Notably, the specific combination of examples often plays a critical role in determining performance.
+Figure \ref{fig:b} presents histograms of F1 scores by few-shot combination within the training dataset for both the bottom and top prompts.
+Dashed vertical lines indicate zero-shot performance in the training dataset, while solid lines indicate zero-shot performance in the development dataset.
+Many few-shot combinations reduce performance, particularly for high-inference constructs.
+Further, once again, distributions are tightest for gratitude and widest for negative core beliefs.